DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (2) An applicant for an educational limited license shall satisfy the requirements of

-the code and the rules promulgated under the code, as well as all the following
+the code, the rules promulgated under the code, and all the following requirements:

 (a) Provide the required fee and a completed application on a form provided by the